 Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

-We’ve noticed some really bad advice given to others on how to grow long hair, some of the worst tips have even been from so called “experts.”
+We’ve noticed some really bad advice given by others on how to grow long hair, some of the worst tips have been from so called “experts.”
+They don’t always speak from experience, but we do.

-On Instagram we’re known as “Real Life Rapunzels”, is a group of women with extremely long hair.
+On Instagram we belong to a group of women with extremely long hair known as “Real Life Rapunzels”.

-We’re ready to dish the secrets that are honestly what’s at the root (pun intended) of our thick, knee length plus hair and what will work for anyone wanting to grow out their hair as fast as possible.
+We’re ready to dish all of the group’s long hair secrets that are honestly at the root (pun intended) of our thick, knee length plus hair and what will work for anyone wanting to grow out their hair as fast as possible.
+We’re holding nothing back.

 Consider these the 10 Commandments of long Hair.

-Whether you’re at a genetic advantage or a genetic disadvantage, these are universal tips that apply to everyone and every budget.
+Whether you’re at a genetic advantage or a genetic disadvantage, these are universal hair growth tips that apply to everyone and every budget.

 If they don’t work then it’s time to see a Doctor.